bianca-git/fylgja-functions/fylgja.md

 - HTTP endpoints for submitting check-ins, updating tasks, fetching summaries.
 - Integrate with Firestore for data storage.

-**Step 5: Integrate NLP**
+**Step 5: Integrate NLP/AI with Genkit**
+- Create a Node.js Cloud Function using Genkit for NLP (task/intent extraction).
-- On task submission, send text to NLP service for parsing/classification.
+- On task submission or check-in, send user text to the Genkit function via HTTP from your Python backend.
+- Use the Genkit response to extract and log tasks/intents in Firestore.

 **Step 6: Reminders & Summaries**
 - Use scheduled functions or client-side notifications for reminders.